Public Works Engineering

 In the long term, the Public Works department is evaluating and applying for funding for a permanent fix to the eroding riverbank.
 The project would entail installing bank protection measures with an emphasis on using natural materials when feasible, which could include concrete dolosse and large woody debris.

 Stabilizing the riverbank is vital to ensuring Concrete Sauk Valley Road remains open and unimpeded to traffic.
 A closure in this area would require a 32-mile detour, delaying the reliable movement of freight and adding costs for businesses and motorists.
-A closure would also have a significant impact to the response time of emergency services.
+A closure would also have a significant impact on the response time of emergency services.
 This portion of the Skagit River is designated as Wild & Scenic as well as prime habitat for several federally threatened salmon species.
 The County is committed to managing the road to not impact this fragile ecosystem.

 Contact Public Works Engineering